mohitpai/journey-optimizer.en/help/using/start/datasets-query-examples.md

 SELECT date_trunc('day', TIMESTAMP) AS rolluptimestamp, SUM( CASE WHEN _experience.customerjourneymanagement.messagedeliveryfeedback.feedbackstatus = 'sent' THEN 1 ELSE 0 END) AS deliveredcount FROM cjm_message_feedback_event_dataset WHERE _experience.customerjourneymanagement.messageprofile.channel._id = 'https://ns.adobe.com/xdm/channels/email' GROUP BY date_trunc('day', TIMESTAMP) ORDER BY rolluptimestamp ASC;
 ```

-Find if particular email id received an email or not and if not, then what was the error, bounce category, code:
+Find if a particular email id received an email or not and if not, then what was the error, bounce category, code:

 ```sql
 SELECT _experience.customerjourneymanagement.messagedeliveryfeedback.feedbackstatus AS status, _experience.customerjourneymanagement.messagedeliveryfeedback.messagefailure.reason AS failurereason, _experience.customerjourneymanagement.messagedeliveryfeedback.messagefailure.type AS bouncetype FROM cjm_message_feedback_event_dataset WHERE _experience.customerjourneymanagement.messageprofile.channel._id = 'https://ns.adobe.com/xdm/channels/email' AND _experience.customerjourneymanagement.emailchannelcontext.address = 'user@domain.com' AND TIMESTAMP >= now() - INTERVAL '7' DAY ORDER BY status ASC